foundata/guidelines/shell-scripting-style-guide.md

 - Group `local` variable declarations at the beginning of functions.
 - Return explicit exit codes from functions.
-- Use a `main` function for scripts with multiple functions, called as `main "$@"` at the end of the file.
+- For scripts with multiple functions (not required on very short scripts with simple linear flow):
+  - Use `main()` as the bottom-most function.
+  - Last non-comment line should call it: `main "$@"`

 **Good examples:**